lxthunder/DrinkDispenser/README.md

 # Drinkdispenser
-A Drinkdispenser, which can mix Cocktails
+A Drinkdispenser, which can mix Cocktails or single drinks.